This article is part of the book - Sport Climbing Basics.

-When you're pulling a lead rope down, shout 'rope' before it falls.
-This is so that everyone around you is expecting it – a falling rope in the head hurts!
+Shout 'rope' before it falls so everyone around you is expecting it – a falling rope in the head hurts!

-Make sure to pull the rope through so that the falling end drops down through the clipped quickdraws (if you are leaving them in).
+Pull the rope so the falling end drops down through the quickdraws (if you are leaving them in).
 This will slow it down and make it safer.